 Michigan Community Service Commission

-In 1991, the federal government passed the Community and National Service Act, distributing federal service funds through statewide commissions.
-Anticipating the new legislation, Michigan had launched a statewide effort to jumpstart such a commission, and the Kellogg Foundation (through Dr. Joel J. Orosz who was then serving as coordinator for philanthropy and volunteerism programming), provided funding for a grassroots community organizer to gather key stakeholders and develop the Michigan commission.
-The Michigan Community Service Commission (MCSC) was created by the state government under the Gov. John Engler administration, with Mrs. Michelle Engler (the first lady) serving as its chair.
+In 1991, the federal government passed the Community and National Service Act, which distributed federal service funds through statewide commissions.
+Anticipating the new legislation, Michigan launched a statewide effort to jumpstart such a commission.
+The Kellogg Foundation (through Orosz who was then serving as coordinator for philanthropy and volunteerism programming), provided funding for a grassroots community organizer to gather key stakeholders and develop the commission.
+The Michigan Community Service Commission (MCSC) was created by the state government under the Gov. John Engler administration, with Michelle Engler (first lady) serving as its chair.

-Ms. Johnson and the Council of Michigan Foundations had played a major supporting role throughout this process, and she joined Dr. Orosz as a founding commissioner, appointed by the Governor and serving from 1991 to 2000.
-Ms. Johnson was also appointed by President Clinton to the board of the new national organization (the Corporation for National and Community Service) and then reappointed by President George W. Bush, serving for almost 10 years.
-Ms. Johnson believes that “it wasn’t me personally.
+Johnson and CMF had played a major supporting role throughout this process.
+Johnson joined Orosz as a founding commissioner, appointed by the Governor, and served from 1991 to 2000.
+Johnson was also appointed by President Bill Clinton to the board of the new national organization, the Corporation for National and Community Service, and reappointed by President George W. Bush, serving for almost 10 years.
+Johnson believes that “it wasn’t me personally.
 It was the fact that Michigan had such a model program.
 They were interested in learning more about that, how it worked, what our issues were, how we solve them, which we did.
 So it went hand-in-hand and I was very proud to represent Michigan.”

 Dorothy A. Johnson Center for Philanthropy and Nonprofit Leadership

 Another area of interest of the CMF’s Improving Philanthropy Committee was promoting philanthropy in higher education.
 After several stages of research and discussion, the recommendation was made to support the creation of one or more academic centers focused on the charitable sector in colleges and universities in Michigan.
-The W.K.
-Kellogg Foundation funded a meeting convened and facilitated by CMF, for the presidents of all of Michigan’s four-year education institutions, both private and public.
-This meeting was called to invite proposals for the creation of one or more academic centers, following the successful creation of the Center on Philanthropy at Indiana University (now called the Lilly Family School of Philanthropy at Indiana University-Purdue University Indianapolis).
-Ms. Johnson not only managed the logistics for the meeting, she also gave a presentation on the need for research within the nonprofit sector, as well as the different forms that research could take.
+The Kellogg Foundation funded a meeting, which was convened and facilitated by CMF, for the presidents of all of Michigan’s four-year education institutions, both private and public.
+This meeting was called to invite proposals for the creation of one or more academic centers, following the successful creation of the Center on Philanthropy at Indiana University (now the Lilly Family School of Philanthropy).
+Johnson managed the logistics for the meeting, and gave a presentation on the need for research within the nonprofit sector, as well as the different forms that research could take.

-Mr. Arend (Don) Lubbers, president of Grand Valley State University (GVSU), grasped the benefits of such a center and agreed to commit significant university funds to match the Kellogg Foundation’s grant 1:1.
+Arend (Don) Lubbers, president of Grand Valley State University (GVSU), grasped the benefits of such a center and agreed to commit significant university funds to match the Kellogg Foundation’s grant 1:1.
 Thus in 1992, the Center for Philanthropy and Nonprofit Leadership was formed.
-Following Ms. Johnson’s retirement from the role of president and CEO of the CMF in 1999, the center was renamed as the Dorothy A. Johnson Center for Philanthropy and Nonprofit Leadership (JCP) as a tribute to her national philanthropic leadership.
-The newly named Johnson Center also received the gift of CMF’s large philanthropic library, and an endowment for its maintenance, as a gift.
+In 1999, following Johnson’s retirement as president and CEO of CMF, the center was renamed as the Dorothy A. Johnson Center for Philanthropy and Nonprofit Leadership as a tribute to her national philanthropic leadership.
+The newly named Johnson Center received a gift of CMF’s large philanthropic library, and an endowment for its maintenance.

-Beyond her commitments to Michigan’s infrastructure organizations, Ms. Johnson gave her time and talent to a variety of local and national boards.
-She served on the board of trustees for the W.K.
-Kellogg Foundation for 32 years, including a term as chair, the first woman to hold that position.
-She served on the board of trustees for Grand Valley State University, to which she was appointed by Gov. Engler.
-She served on the board of GVSU from 1995 to 2011, including a term as board chair from 2001 to 2004.
-She currently serves as a member of the board of directors of the Kellogg Company, having been elected in 1998.
-Nonprofit organizations that Ms. Johnson served as a trustee include the Lilly Family School for Philanthropy at Indiana University, Citizens Research Council, the Council on Foundations, the National Charities Information Bureau, the National Center on Family Philanthropy, the Foundation Center, the Presbyterian Foundation, and the Grand Haven Area Community Foundation.
-Additionally, Ms. Johnson continues to serve on the boards of the Princeton Theological Seminary, the GVU Foundation, and the Grand Rapids Symphony.
-She also is the founding co-chair of the board of Learning to Give, organized as a supporting organization of the Council of Michigan Foundations.
+Beyond her commitments to Michigan’s infrastructure organizations, Johnson gave time and talent to a variety of local and national boards.
+She served on the board of trustees for the Kellogg Foundation for 32 years, including a term as chair, the first woman to hold that position.
+She was appointed by Gov. John Engler to the board of trustees for GVSU, serving from 1995 to 2011, including a term as board chair from 2001 to 2004.
+She was a member of the board of directors of the Kellogg Company, elected in 1998.
+Johnson served as a trustee for nonprofit organizations including the Lilly Family School for Philanthropy at Indiana University, Citizens Research Council, the Council on Foundations, the National Charities Information Bureau, the National Center on Family Philanthropy, the Foundation Center, the Presbyterian Foundation, and the Grand Haven Area Community Foundation.
+Additionally, Johnson served on the boards of the Princeton Theological Seminary, the GVU Foundation, and the Grand Rapids Symphony.
+She is the founding co-chair of the board of Learning to Give, organized as a supporting organization of the Council of Michigan Foundations.

-Her tireless commitment to her community and Michigan’s nonprofit sector has not gone unrecognized.
-Ms. Johnson received the Distinguished Grantmaker of the Year award from the national Council on Foundations in 2000, was presented with the lifetime achievement award from the Grand Rapids Economic Club, and has been inducted into Grand Valley State University’s Hall of Fame and received an honorary doctorate.
-She was named a Woman of Achievement by the Michigan Women’s Foundation, recognized as Counterpoint’s Woman of the Year, and in 2014, was inducted into the Michigan Women’s Hall of Fame (2).
+This tireless commitment to community and Michigan’s nonprofit sector did not go unrecognized.
+Johnson received the Distinguished Grantmaker of the Year award from the national Council on Foundations in 2000, received the lifetime achievement award from the Grand Rapids Economic Club, was inducted into GVSU’s Hall of Fame and received an honorary doctorate.
+She was named a Woman of Achievement by the Michigan Women’s Foundation, recognized as Counterpoint’s Woman of the Year, and in 2014 was inducted into the Michigan Women’s Hall of Fame.